prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls.md

 Many controls have a `Caption` property which specifies written text to be displayed to the user.

 Many controls have a `LinkedCell` property which bidirectionally associates that control's value with the value of a cell you specify.
 Be careful when allowing users to enter values in these linked cells because they might make a mistake.
+Reference: [how to protect or hide certain cells](https://support.microsoft.com/en-us/help/214081/xl-how-to-lock-individual-cells-in-a-worksheet).

 Certain "choose from a list" controls have a property called `ListFillRange` which specifies a range of cells to populate the control's selectable options.